Psantaniello24/Planning-and-Synthesis-under-Environment-Specifications-/README.md

 # Planning-and-Synthesis-under-Environment-Specifications-

-Before showing the particular examples that we implemented, we want to show a general description of the implementation of the Algorithm.
+Description of the implementation of the Algorithm:

 - Parse Environment and Agent goal formula using SPOT